kaborayyan/Demo/ASP.NETCore.md

 1. Server Side Applications
     1. MVC
-    2. Razor Pages "MVVM Different Architecure Pattern"
+    2. Razor Pages "MVVM Different Architecture Pattern"
 2. Web API for mobile and front-end apps.
 We will use RESTful API

 ### .NET Blazor